 I am grateful for every reader.
 I cherish each of you and if you are reading this line, yup you too, honestly, no joke.
 It’s part of what reminds me I exist outside of my hardship.
 Its positive and wow feels great.
 That is not the same as being recognized in the way I should, and others should, who honestly endure and survive odds greater than being lost on the mountain during a blizzard with no provisions, while a group of thieves well-stocked track you down for the joyful slaughter.
 Really, I mean it, just that intense and hard.

-These are those who fight to keep loved ones alive, functional and individual pushing to not cave under the pressure.
+These are those who fight to keep loved ones alive, functional and individual pushing to not cave under pressure.
 Yet to say this and not expand I consider a great offense to the intricacies of what it takes to not merely survive, but also find a place of growth and recovery.
 To be more than a family living with, and become a family living in spite of.

 Reaching that peak of pain, when I was watching my whole life meltdown, and in agony, I started to cave.
-It all crashed with each medical diagnosis I received for my boys, mental illness based behavior crisis of my youngest, and physical injuries sustained supporting them with my disabled spinal cord.
+It all crashed with each medical diagnosis I received for my boys, mental illness based behavior crisis of my youngest, and physical injuries sustained supporting them with my injured spinal cord.
 Never getting any relief or breaks to recover and decompress I found my mind caught up in a gut-wrenching emotional crash.

-Up to that point, I had been standing strong.
+Up to that point, I had been standing firm.
 I had already endured what many said to me would have already overwhelmed them.
 I got compliments on not complaining, being upbeat and finding ways to acknowledge God as the lifter of my spiritual drain.
 Even then I was quick to reply I never claimed my strength to be my own.
 Afterall, the truth was my strength had ended long ago.
 And to this day, if you meet me, I will state the very same.
-My strength is His strength endowed, plain and simple.
+My power is His strength endowed, plain and simple.
 Without such, no one would be able to endure what I face, and my children face each day.

 Maybe at some point, I can express those spiritual lessons, but I promise you, to see mental health and spiritual health separately is woefully inaccurate.
 I do acknowledge and recognize others have differing beliefs.
-Yet, I speak to what I have experienced and seen to yield wonderful, inspiring results.
+Yet, I spoke to what I have experienced and seen to yield incredible, inspiring results.
 Its absolutely proven my truth and honoring that has promoted a personal wholeness of health, in my home and emotionally, previously not possessed.

-Choosing to undergo a long intense trauma-based therapy was unbelievably hard during a time my kids were endlessly in the hospital.
+Choosing to undergo a lengthy intense trauma-based therapy was unbelievably hard during a time my kids were endlessly in the hospital.
 My mother was failing with breast cancer for the 5th time in 21 years, I was going partially blind in my left eye from untreated iritis.
 I was racked with infections from injuries carrying my youngest and pushing his wheelchair, and facing a fight with the local school system denying my kid’s legal education needs with an attorney, provided by Council for Children’s Rights.

 It was brutally busy and then found out I would need to start having infusions in Levine Cancer Institute to treat anemia.
-There were and continue to be more than a dozen other, just as serious, medical issues kicking around.
+There were and continue to be more than a dozen other, just as dangerous, medical issues kicking around.
 Back then I was overwhelmed in every sense of the word and neglecting my own needs.
 Not that I get all my needs now, but nowhere near the level of personal neglect I had then.
-Current day, I can say much of it…”it’s handled”.
+Current day, I can say much of it…”it’s handled.”
 Why?
 I have found a way to be stable in the midst of what others call chaos.

 I still get infuriated when others from the outside look in and want to strap me with limits.
 As if we are not already battling limits.
 I would boast I am more capable of sustaining and caring for all those I am responsible for than a home with no issues, lots of money and two parents around.
 Some educated people lack true enlightened education.
 As a minority woman, I have also learned racial bias, can wink familiarity with disabilities and disabled homes.
 People with such bias are insane with judgment and sickened with narrow-mindedness and lack of awareness.
 If you have been one of those people in my life, shame on you.
 Come sit and be taught so you can help build up others.
 I will be far less judgmental than what was dished out.
 My point is, real good can come from being in a place to help others and help them come to a better knowledge of a world they have no intimate experience with.
 It becomes a win-win when people drop the ego and use some humility.
 It’s okay to make mistakes, just fix them and be accountable.
 Okay, soapbox put aside.
 Geeze.
 Hey, I warned readers, in the beginning, I have a weakness for occasional randomness.
 Tangents are my thing.
 (Huge goofy smile).

 But something marvelous happened when I chose to do that hard work of recovery and face the things draining me in the background processes of my mind.
 I just was not perceiving the correct source of the drain, pulling my mind down into fear and hopelessness.
 You know that power-intensive notification you get on your devices?
-I had the same alarming notification yelling at me emotionally.
-Those lengthy traumas were far too power-intensive and it was time to forcefully close the applications of strain.
+I had the same alarming warning yelling at me emotionally.
+Those lengthy traumas were far too power-intensive, and it was time to forcefully close the applications of strain.
 I have shared before how sacred my energy resources are, and anything that preserves, lengthen and enhance precious resources are a must-have in mending the mayhem.

-I was so blessed that at that time, my boy’s clinical therapist was qualified to treat patients whose trauma has basically rewritten their personality.
+I was so blessed that at that time, my boy’s clinical therapist was qualified to treat patients whose trauma has radically rewritten their personality.
 Trauma that creates its own set parameters of how to think, feel and react.
 It was a mini-miracle I remained as functional as I was.
 But that was not the same as being in control, focused and productive along the way.
 Being only able to react to crisis, past and present were snuffing me out in more than just a physical way.

 It took some convincing, to buy into the extent of work to be done.
 As if I wasn’t drained already, some overly confident dude was going to tell me, hey, you’re a messed up Mom whose husband tortured her emotionally, used physical intimidation short of complete beatdowns, threats of abandonment and humiliation via the pulpit, and one who lies as smoothly as silk and has entire congregations fooled as if he was the victim.